TrueRegin/TrueRegin/README.md

 You can check out my work below which consists primarily of Web projects (fullstack/frontend websites), Desktop Applications, and Templates.

-✨✨✨ Seriously, my best work is down below so go check it out! ✨✨✨
+✨✨✨ Seriously, my best work is down below so go check it out! ✨✨✨ I also have many more projects on my Github than those listed here if any of this interested you.

 # Highlights